Editor’s note: This article was updated on April 27, 2020.

 Strong leaders, he says, not only practice self-reflection themselves; they also encourage their teams to do so.
 “I have a responsibility to develop every single person I touch,” says Kraemer.
 And of course, a self-reflective team is a team that has its priorities straight and arrives prepared to deal with any setbacks.

 How can leaders get themselves, and their teams, practicing self-reflection?
 Kraemer does not prescribe a specific process; how a person reflects, he says, is a personal matter.
-(In the sidebar, however, he shares some of his favorite prompts.)
+(In this article, however, he shares some of his favorite prompts.)

 But Kraemer is adamant that leaders—and leaders-to-be—carve self-reflection into their daily routine.
-It takes only 15 minutes, and we all have 15 minutes somewhere in the day: during a commute, during exercise, during a cup of coffee.
-In fact, as an added benefit, reflection can lead to finding more time for what is important.
+It takes only 15 minutes, and can be done while taking a walk, gardening, or sipping a cup of coffee.

 Still convinced you cannot fit self-reflection on your calendar?
 That’s often an excuse to avoid an uncomfortable exercise, he says.